 She had no idea that her passion would turn into a full-time job.
 She is creating a space like no other.

-Whether it’s through bylines in publications like The Fader, Boiler Room, and OkayAfrica, the mission has remained the same.
+The mission has remained the same, whether through bylines in publications like The Fader, Boiler Room, and OkayAfrica.
 Here is what she had to say, and you definitely won’t want to miss any of it!

 “Music is the most important thing to me.
 Music, talent, fashion, and art scenes, all intertwine and when they intertwine, beautiful things happen.”

-So even for music and fashion, if it’s all intertwined, I just need to be fashionable and they need to work with other types of artists to bring out the best of their music.”
+So even for music and fashion, if it’s all intertwined, I need to be fashionable, and they need to work with other types of artists to bring out the best in their music.”

-“In the music world, musicians have to work with a director, a stylist, a graphic designer.
+“In the music world, musicians have to work with a director, a stylist, and a graphic designer.
 So it’s all intertwined.
-For me, I just felt like as much as I love music, there are so many other talents that could be presented and enabled in Africa to go to the next level.”
+For me, as much as I love music, there are so many other talents that could be presented and enabled in Africa to go to the next level.”

-Your understanding of the region’s musical landscape combined with the inspiration to form C&C Distro, what are your top three priorities?
+What are your top three priorities for your understanding of the region’s musical landscape combined with the inspiration to form C&C Distro?

-I would say right now, or the last couple of months has been creating structures within my company that I didn’t feel like I had before.
-So, I have been learning how to create systems within the company.
-Even with the people that I may have hired so that things can be running even when I’m not constantly looking over them.
+I would say that right now or the last couple of months have been spent creating structures within my company that I didn’t feel like I had before.
+So, I have been learning how to create systems within the company, even with the people I may have hired, so things can run even when I’m not constantly looking over them.
 That’s been one of my priorities.

 Another priority is making profits.
-Obviously, I’m always networking, looking for new clients.
+I’m always networking and looking for new clients.
 You know, putting my business out there is creating value.

-I want my company, Camille & Co, to be in a position where, you know, they go to consultants for me, not just artists, but for streaming companies, for brands.
-My plans are just to be one of the most sought after PR companies and consulting companies in East Africa and in Africa.
+I want my company, Camille & Co, to be in a position where people go to consultants for me, not just artists but streaming companies and brands.
+My plans are to be one of the most sought-after PR and consulting companies in East Africa and Africa.

-If anyone wants to venture into music, business, or even if they want to just know a little bit about music, or the entertainment sphere in Africa, they should come to me for consulting.
+If anyone wants to venture into music, business, or even just learn a little bit about music or the entertainment sphere in Africa, they should consult with me.

-What do you find as the best form of promotion for your business?
+What do you find the best form of promotion for your business?

-You know, it doesn’t matter.
-Even if you’re putting up people, you know, they want to trust the person they’re working with.
+It doesn’t matter.
+Even if you’re putting up people, they want to trust the person they’re working with.

-So if you did a good job for a person, they’re going to go and tell another person that yeah, I worked with her and they brought the results.
+So if you did a good job for someone, they’re going to tell another person that I worked with her and that they brought results.
 That is what has been the best promotion for me, just organic.

 Do you have a wow moment?

-Getting all of my clients featured on platforms like Rolling Stone and The Fader, which are really big, entertainment, publications in the US, are the things that I like.
+I like getting all of my clients featured on platforms like Rolling Stone and The Fader, which are big entertainment publications in the US.

-Working with Rema will always be a top moment for me because I’m also his biggest fan as everyone knows!
-I’m really passionate about it because I like doing things that other people haven’t been able to do.
-So those are like wow!
-Moments for me.
+Working with Rema will always be a top moment for me because, as everyone knows, I’m also his biggest fan!
+I’m passionate about it because I like doing things that other people haven’t been able to do.
+So those are like, wow! moments for me.

-If you had the chance to start your career over again, would you do anything differently and why?
+If you had the chance to start your career again, would you do anything differently, and why?

-Everything has happened the way it should have… I just want to do the music business.
-I want to learn everything to do with the music business.
+Everything has happened the way it should have.
+I want to work in the music business and learn everything about it.

-That’s the path that I want to take, whether it is finding a great mentor or going to do a course that is close to something to do with entertainment and music.
+That’s the path I want to take, whether it is finding a great mentor or doing a course that is close to something to do with entertainment and music.

 I’m learning every day.
-Especially being an entrepreneur, you’re literally learning from experience.
+Especially as an entrepreneur, you’re learning from experience.

-I believe in myself, in my ability to create.
+I believe in myself and in my ability to create.
 That is what is real.
-I have to always be in this thought process of, I can achieve great things because I already have.
+I have to always be in this thought process that I can achieve great things because I already have.

-Breaking boundaries and you’re always trying to up yourself and do things which contribute to that culture and to music.
+Breaking boundaries means you’re always trying to up yourself and do things that contribute to that culture and music.

 What are your top three priorities?

-Through Camille & Co.
-My plans are to be one of the most sought after PR companies and consulting companies in East Africa and in Africa.
+Through Camille & Co., I plan to be one of the most sought-after PR and consulting companies in East Africa and Africa.

-If anyone wants to venture into music, business, Africa, or even if they want to just know a little bit about music, the music entertainment sphere in Africa, they should come to me for consulting.
+If anyone wants to venture into music, business, or Africa, or even if they want to know a little bit about music and the music entertainment sphere in Africa, they should consult with me.

 I want my company to be in that position.

-Then I have another business, It’s called C&C Distro, a fast and efficient digital music distribution and marketing platform for emerging and established acts in Africa.
+Then, I have another business, C&C Distro, a fast and efficient digital music distribution and marketing platform for emerging and established acts in Africa.

-My goal is to build a very high value, a high-quality roster of music for the next five years.
+I aim to build a very high-value, high-quality music roster for the next five years.

 What can you say about Kenya’s music industry?

-Kenya is really complicated because there’s a lot going on.
-There are so many different artists, all different kinds of music.
+Kenya is complicated because a lot is going on.
+There are so many different artists, all with different kinds of music.

-It’s not like Tanzania where they’re in love with their Bongo or Nigerians who are listening to Afrobeats.
-In Kenya, it is like we embraced everything.
+It’s not like Tanzania, where people are in love with their Bongo or Nigeria, who are listening to Afrobeats.
+In Kenya, it is like we embrace everything.

-Our artists need to educate themselves more about the music business and start making more educated music.
+Our artists must educate themselves more about the music business and start making more educated music.
 It would make the music scene more competitive and more high-quality stuff being put out.

-Unfortunately, right now, a lot of artists, very few really put in the work to try and keep up with what the rest of the continent and the world is doing in music.
+Unfortunately, right now, a lot of artists are not really putting in the work to try and keep up with what the rest of the continent and the world are doing in music.

-Well, by actually building their own capacity, they just need to learn and see how competitive they can be within the same field.
+To build their capacity, they need to learn and see how competitive they can be within the same field.

-How would you define your personal style?
+How would you define your style?
 What makes you an incredible lady boss?

-I think I love my style right now because I’m going into it.
-I think my personal style is like wearing a lot of blacks.
+I love my style right now because I’m going into it.
+My style is to wear a lot of black.
 It makes me feel powerful.

 I think it’s a very powerful colour.
 And when I go to meetings and stuff, wearing all black, I feel like it intimidates people, which is what I want.
 I love black.
 I love leather jackets.
 I love blazers like turtlenecks.